lisushka/talks/transcripts/aws-whatsnew-2022-05.md

 ARJEN: yep I definitely wish it had been around for a longer time as this is so much in your wheelhouse anything else here you want to

-DAWN: yeah um secrets manager with the usage metrics is one that I think is interesting I think there will be that's another one where I think your primary use case is going to be in really big orgs that want to understand how they're actually utilising secrets manager and potentially pick up some of those patterns that they might get where information is in there but people are sort of exfiltrating it and they're doing things in ways that they shouldn't be that's really positive for getting everyone around and being able to actually audit are people doing things in the way that they should be and Control Tower my old nemesis at the bottom there I'm very very glad to see that as slow as it has been the promised evolution of Control Tower is actually happening uh the customer provided core accounts in particular if you're trying to migrate from an AWS landing zone this makes it orders of magnitude easier to do because you can just take the accounts that Landing Zone generated for you and plug them straight into Control Tower so it's reaching the point where it's a usable service the other thing of note with the Control Tower is the Python 3.9 um basically last month Python 3.7 went end of life for Lambda but all of Control Tower all the Lambda functions it creates were Python 3.7 so a couple weeks later they upgraded all of those to 3.9 so you'd stop getting messages from AWS that you should update your Lambdas.
+DAWN: yeah um secrets manager with the usage metrics is one that I think is interesting I think there will be that's another one where I think your primary use case is going to be in really big orgs that want to understand how they're actually utilising secrets manager and potentially pick up some of those patterns that they might get where information is in there but people are sort of exfiltrating it and they're doing things in ways that they shouldn't be that's really positive for getting everyone around and being able to actually audit are people doing things in the way that they should be and Control Tower my old nemesis at the bottom there I'm very very glad to see that as slow as it has been the promised evolution of Control Tower is actually happening uh the customer provided core accounts in particular if you're trying to migrate from an AWS landing zone this makes it orders of magnitude easier to do because you can just take the accounts that Landing Zone generated for you and plug them straight into Control Tower so it's reaching the point where it's a usable service the other thing of note with the Control Tower is the Python 3.9 um basically last month Python 3.7 went end of life for Lambda but all of Control Tower all the Lambda functions it creates were Python 3.7 so a couple weEKS later they upgraded all of those to 3.9 so you'd stop getting messages from AWS that you should update your Lambdas.

 DAWN: Yeah it would be nice if next time they updated the lime just before they end of life them but we'll see how that goes